(Hey, if you want to skip the short story and just get your free book, head on over to http://bit.ly/SIGNTHEKELLUP)

 Kim and Storm storm back down the hall. :^) They turn the corner, Kim first, and Storm second, just as a visceral, gory crashing sound splits through Kim’s hearing.
 She glances back to see the four-eyed killer’s axe embedded solidly through Storm’s collarbone.
 The hipster’s jugular sprays red vitality with plenteous, gulping spurts.
 He reaches out as if to cry for help, but all that exits his lungs is his final 4:20 A.M. puff of weed smoke.

-Kimberly dashes frantically down the hall where she saw the others travel down.
+Kimberly dashes frantically down the hall where she saw the others had traveled.
 The quiet of the lodge overtakes the horror once more, and she feels, at least for the moment, that she’s safe.

 “What the…” She skews her breath.
 “What the fuck was that thing?!”

 “H-…” A voice peeps out from a nearby room.
 “Hey… Chad, I’m not sure if we should be doing this,” Cindy’s voice emerges from two doors up on Kim’s left.

 Chad sighs.
 “Come on, babe!
 Don’t be a fucking pussy!”
 He says, his voice the auditory equivalent of sweat, cheap beer, and garbage on a hot Summer’s day.

 Kim ducks into the side of the door as Cindy groans.

 “Fine!”
 Chad yells, “Whatever!”

 An as-per-norm partially-undressed Cindy pushes out the door.
 “It’s just… Sorry, it’s just I’m feeling really wei-… Oh… Kim.”
-Her bitch voice activated with flawless efficiency, the sort she uses on a regular basis during cheer practice, when she’s on the phone, or basically any time she’s not trying to appear attractive to Chad.
+Her bitch voice activates with flawless efficiency, the sort she uses on a regular basis during cheer practice, when she’s on the phone, or basically any time she’s not trying to appear attractive to Chad.